ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 .. image:: images/V3.png

 The green line on the chart is the Low price of an hourly bar that is requested with lookahead on.
-It’s the old behavior of the security function, implemented in PineScript v2.
+It's the old behavior of the security function, implemented in PineScript v2.
 The green line based on historical data is displayed at the price level of an hourly low right after a new hourly bar is created (dotted blue vertical lines).
 The red line is a Low price of an hourly bar that is requested with lookahead off.
-In this case the requested Low price of an hourly historical bar will be given only on the last minute bar of the requested hour, when an hourly bar’s Low won’t return future data.
+In this case the requested Low price of an hourly historical bar will be given only on the last minute bar of the requested hour, when an hourly bar's Low won't return future data.
 The fuchsia dotted line represents the beginning of real-time data.
 You can see that ``barmerge.lookahead_on`` and ``barmerge.lookahead_off`` based on real-time data behaves the same way according to